 iEngage Summer Civics Institute at TCU

-TCU hosted the first ever iEngage Summer Civics Institute from August 1 through 5, 2016 with almost 50 6th-9th graders in attendance.
-Students learned about advocacy topics, listened to guest speakers like Fort Worth Mayor Betsy Price, Texas Senator Konni Burton and Representative Craig Goldman, and worked in groups to complete a multimedia advocacy project and website.
+TCU will host the second annual iEngage Summer Civics Institute from August 7-11, 2017.
+Students will learn about advocacy topics, listen to guest speakers, and work in groups to complete a multimedia advocacy project and website.

 iEngage is a five-day day camp designed to help middle school students learn how to make a difference in their neighborhood, school, and community.
 Campers build important leadership skills through interactions with local civic leaders, simulations, and group projects.
 Camp activities include a visit to Fort Worth City Hall, visiting with elected officials, researching local community issues, and playing digital iCivics games.
 During the camp, students develop an advocacy project and website for a community issue they research and discuss.